 - Withdrawal syndrome after long-term use

-A natural dopamine agonist is a substance that comes to you through your diet to create the same effect as a dopamine receptor agonist drug.
-Foods and supplements that can increase your dopamine level include:
+Natural dopamine agonists occur naturally in a low dose in certain foods and often create the same effect as a dopamine receptor agonist drug.
+Foods and supplements that may increase your dopamine level include:

 - Wheat germ